dvntaudio/cuckoo-tools/README.md

 When you're done with the steps below you should have a working copy of Cuckoo 2.0-dev (at the time I write this).

-First thing to do is install sudo and git.
+First thing to do is install **sudo** and **git**.

     su -
     apt-get install -y sudo git
     usermod -a -G sudo cuckoo

-You have to logout for the changes of group membership to take effect.
+You have to logout for the group membership changes to take effect.

-This is also a good time to shutdown the image and take a snapshot if anything breaks during the installation of [Cuckoo](https://cuckoosandbox.org/).
+This is a good time to shutdown the image and take a snapshot if anything breaks during the installation of [Cuckoo](https://cuckoosandbox.org/).
 Don't forget to change screen settings and enable folder sharing before taking the snapshot.

     git clone https://github.com/reuteras/cuckoo-tools.git
     cd cuckoo-tools